AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_gateway.html.markdown

 -> **NOTE:** `enable_snat` - In order for the FQDN feature to be enabled for the specified gateway, "enable_snat" must be set to true.
 If it is not set at gateway creation, creation of FQDN resource will automatically enable SNAT and users must rectify the diff in the Terraform state by setting "enable_snat = true" in their config file.

 -> **NOTE:** `max_vpn_conn` - If you are using/upgraded to Aviatrix Terraform Provider R1.14+, and a gateway with VPN enabled was originally created with a provider version <R1.14, you must do a ‘terraform refresh’ to update and apply the attribute’s value into the state.
 In addition, you must also input this attribute and its value to "100" in your `.tf` file.

+-> **NOTE:** `subnet` - If `insane_mode` is enabled, you must specify a valid /26 CIDR segment of the VPC specified.
+This will then create a new subnet to be used for the corresponding gateway.
+You cannot specify an existing /26 subnet.

 ## Import